Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 But Windscribe’s free servers are mixed in with the paid servers, making it frustrating to scroll through the list just to find them.

-Many other free VPN apps offer a dedicated tab for free servers, streamlining the user experience.
+A better approach would be to offer a dedicated tab for free servers, streamlining the user experience, like many other free apps already do.

 Disappointingly, we couldn’t get the iOS widget to connect to a server on our iPhone.
 Instead, it would simply open the app.